• Skip to primary navigation

 Fruit:

-• 4+ cups of diced fresh fruit of any kind.
-The more colorful the better!
+• 4 cups diced fresh fruit of any kind (The more colorful the better!)

 Instructions

-1. For the cookies, preheat oven to 375 degrees.
-In a small bowl, combine flour, baking soda and baking powder.
+1. For the cookies, preheat oven to 375°F. In a small bowl, combine flour, baking soda, baking powder and salt.
+Whisk together.

 2. In a large bowl, cream butter and sugar until light and fluffy (about 2 minutes).
 Beat in egg and vanilla.
-Gradually add the dry ingredients and mix until thoroughly combined.
+Gradually add the dry ingredients and mix until dough begins to come together.

-3. Roll rounded walnut sized amounts of dough into balls and place on cookie sheet.
+3. Roll rounded large walnut sized amounts of dough into balls and place on cookie sheet.

 4. Bake 8 to 10 minutes or until edges are set and lightly golden.
 Let stand on cookie sheet 2 minutes before moving to wire racks to cool completely.

-5. To prepare the frosting, mix the cream cheese and butter together in a medium bowl until smooth and creamy.
-(I warmed mine a bit to make it smoother.)
+1. To prepare the frosting, mix the cream cheese and butter together in a medium bowl until smooth and creamy.
 Add vanilla.

 Notes/Tips